Raj-NYU/AppSec3/Part 1/secrets.md

 kubectl exec -it <pod name> /bin/sh
 ```
 to confirm that the plaintext secrets had been replaced with the encrypted secrets from the secretkey.yaml file.

+***Check submission on gradescope for screenshots of commands and files within my repository for additional information***